ftqcsa/ftqcsa.github.io/content/2-callforabstract-draft.md

 - Realtime quantum error decoding system
 - Resource reductions to demonstrate quantum advantage
 - Compilation techniques and application performance evaluation of distributed quantum computing
-- Quantum computer design for emerging error correcting codes (e.g., Quantum LDPC codes)
+- Quantum computer design based on emerging error correction codes (e.g., Quantum LDPC codes)

 ## Workshop format
 The FTQCSA2025 will feature a mix of invited talks, and presentations/posters selected from submissions to this call for participation.
 Authors can submit an abstract, a preprint, or a published paper.